Skip to content

 Richard Flach

-Col. Flach died at Buffalo, October 18, 1884, at the age of 51.
-He was buried at Forest Lawn Cemetery.
+Col. Flach died after a brief illness at Buffalo on October 18, 1884, at the age of 51.
+His wife and one daughter survived him.
+He is buried at Forest Lawn Cemetery.